 Should my kids take a magnesium supplement?

 Perhaps.
 Better quality magnesium supplement can help them get in enough magnesium daily.
 But maybe they will enjoy eating enough magnesium daily?
 Also, all supplements are not created equal.
 A magnesium supplement only helps if it is a better form and amount for their body.
-First, do the magnesium evaluation in our skin nutrition package to see if your teen needs more magnesium.
+First, do the magnesium evaluation to see if your teen needs more magnesium.
 Their answers and the recommendations you get at the end can help guide you to a better supplement, if appropriate, for your teen.
 Always talk to your teen’s doctor and other practitioners before adding a supplement!